Rainbow capitalism: Push-back from LGBT groups and organizers

 Following the passage of gay marriage in Spain, members of the LGBT community felt the Pride Parade was no longer protest demonstration and instead becoming a tourist business.
 Since 2006, several demonstrations against LGBT commodification have been held annually in suburbs of Madrid, called Alternative Pride or Critical Pride (Orgullo Alternativo or Orgullo Crítico).
 The first Indignant Pride (Orgullo Indignado) parade was held, calling for a different sexuality regardless of economic performance which should take into account gender, ethnicity, age and social class intersectionalities besides other non-normative corporalities.
 Later, the event retrieved the name Critical Pride (Orgullo Crítico), based on in part on objections to pink capitalism.

+Accusations of pinkwashing

-Rainbow capitalism has been criticised as a form of pinkwashing and tokenism wherein corporations as a marketing strategy try to cynically improve their reputation in order to distract from things like poor labour practices or their donations to anti-LGBT politicians.
+Rainbow capitalism has been criticised by both LGBT and non-LGBT viewpoints as a form of pinkwashing and tokenism wherein corporations as a marketing strategy try to cynically improve their reputation in order to distract from things like poor labour practices or their donations to anti-LGBT politicians.
 LGBTQ Nation states that "many brands that engage in pinkwashing are guilty of using the LGBTQ community to boost their PR and incur capital from 'pink money', all while maintaining unjust labor practices, discriminatory hiring processes, and supporting anti-LGBTQ organizations".
+Forbes reported in 2024 that Target Corporation, following backlash, was trying to find "a middle ground that continues to support the LGBT community without alienating others."

+In addition, the pinkwashing has been viewed as corporations only doing these acts for profit and therefore erasing the historical rights-focused origins of Pride.